 - Sandblasting (Sometimes used in denim treatment and is hazardous to human health)

 With an aim to reduce waste, we keep all of our packaging to a minimum.
-When necessary we use recycled or FSC certified paper or cardboard and in an effort to eliminate single use plastic from our supply chain we are in the process of switching our conventional garment polybags to a compostable alternative.
+When necessary we use recycled or FSC certified paper or cardboard and in an effort to eliminate single use plastic from our supply chain we have switched our conventional garment polybags to a compostable alternative.

 You can help your garments last longer and reduce their environmental impact by caring from them properly.
 We encourage our customers to: